Stability and statistical inference for semidiscrete optimal transport maps: Introduction

-For semidiscrete OT, \cite{kitagawa2019convergence} and \cite{bansil2022quantitative} derive several important structural results, including regularity of the dual objective function.
+For semidiscrete OT, \cite{kitagawa2019convergence} and \cite{bansil2022quantitative} derive several important structural results, including regularity of the dual objective function. \cite{altschuler2022asymptotics} derive an asymptotic expansion of the EOT cost in the semidiscrete case when the regularization parameter tends to zero, showing faster convergence than the continuous-to-continuous case.
 In the statistics literature, there are two recent papers related to ours.
 The first is \cite{del2022central}, which derives limit distributions for the OT cost and dual potential vector in the semidiscrete setting.
-The derivation of our limit theorems builds on their work, but as noted before, the bulk of our effort is devoted to establishing (directional) derivatives of the $L^p$-error and linear functionals of the OT map with respect to the dual potential vector; these are not covered by \cite{del2022central} and require substantial work.\footnote{The most recent update of \cite{del2022central} available at \texttt{https://hal.science/hal-03232450v3} added a remark (Remark 4.9) showing that $\sqrt{n}\| \hat{\vT}_n - \vT^* \|_{L^2(R)}^2$ is stochastically bounded, but leaves the problem of finding weak limits of $\hat{\vT}_n-\vT^*$ open. } The second related work is \cite{pooladian2023minimax}, which shows that empirical EOT maps with vanishing regularization parameters achieve the parametric convergence rate toward the standard OT map (under the squared $L^2$-loss) in the semidiscrete setting, showing that OT map estimation in the semidiscrete case is free of the curse of dimensionality.
+The derivation of our limit theorems builds on their work, but as noted before, the bulk of our effort is devoted to establishing (directional) derivatives of the $L^p$-error and linear functionals of the OT map with respect to the dual potential vector; these are not covered by \cite{del2022central} and require substantial work.\footnote{The most recent update of \cite{del2022central} available at \texttt{https://hal.science/hal-03232450v3} added a remark (Remark 4.9) showing that $\sqrt{n}\| \hat{\vT}_n - \vT^* \|_{L^2(R)}^2$ is stochastically bounded, but leaves the problem of finding weak limits of $\hat{\vT}_n-\vT^*$ open. } Also, in contrast to \cite{del2022central}, we allow the support of the reference measure $R$ to be unbounded, which requires additional work to derive a CLT for the dual potential vector in our setting.
+The second related work is \cite{pooladian2023minimax}, which shows that empirical EOT maps with vanishing regularization parameters achieve the parametric convergence rate toward the standard OT map (under the squared $L^2$-loss) in the semidiscrete setting, showing that OT map estimation in the semidiscrete case is free of the curse of dimensionality.
 No limit distribution results are derived in that paper.

+Finally, we comment on the recent preprint \cite{manole2023central}, which was posted on the arXiv after the initial submission of this manuscript.
+In \cite{manole2023central}, the authors establish pointwise CLTs for kernel estimators of smooth OT maps for absolutely continuous distributions supported on the flat torus.
+Their scope and proof techniques are substantially different.